shahlalhossain/jQuery-Practice/README.md

-# jquerypractice
+# jQuery-Practice

-Jquery practice with some examples and its functionality.
+jQuery Practices with some examples and its functionalities.